 If you want to work with informed, loyal home buyers who are excited to have you as their agent, a home buyer presentation is how you do it.

-Even now, after 20 years in real estate, I don't feel like a home buyer is really my client unless I've done this.
+Even now, after over 20 years in real estate, I don't feel like a home buyer is really my client unless I've done this.
 (They may think they know why they want to work with me, but until we've done this presentation they don't know why they want to work with me.)